AlexanderMartinezz/La-Madriguera/README.md

 🌱 Connection with nature: La Madriguera is a space that promotes environmental conservation with more than 1,500 trees planted.
 🔗 Blockchain Integration: We implement blockchain technology to enhance the visitor experience through decentralized verification and payments.

+Installation

-Installation Prerequisites:
+1. Prerequisites:

-  🔵Internet connection.
+  ✅Internet connection.

-  Instructions:
+2.Instructions:

-  🔵Download and install Coinbase Wallet.
+  ✅Download and install Coinbase Wallet.

-  🔵Create your digital wallet.
+  ✅Create your digital wallet.

-  🔵Send your wallet address via WhatsApp to La Madriguera's public number to receive the entry pass.
+  ✅Send your wallet address via WhatsApp to La Madriguera's public number to receive the entry pass.

 Usage

 project adoption phases

-🔵First Phase: Download the wallet and receive the entry pass as an NFT.
+✅First Phase: Download the wallet and receive the entry pass as an NFT.

-🔵Second Phase: Participate in our activities and transactions using USDC.
+✅Second Phase: Participate in our activities and transactions using USDC.

-🔵Third Phase: Pay with USDC and get special discounts 🎉
+✅Third Phase: Pay with USDC and get special discounts 🎉